andrewtoups/is.js/README.md

 # IsJs
 An experimental, event-based Javascript framework.
 Designed to be tidy, unobtrusive, and require no dependencies.

+A demo of the below tutorial can be viewed [here](https://andrewtoups.github.io/isDemo/).

 > [!WARNING]
 >
 > This project is an alpha prototype and subject to sweeping, syntax-breaking changes.
 Feel free to play around, but it's not production-ready!